ImanMontajabi/TLS-Checker/README.md

 > The higher the value you choose for this item, the more resources your computer will consume.

 - Active tasks (Semaphore) define a boundary for active tasks at the moment.
-- Max workers should be double the number of active tasks, but the default value is calculated using this approach: Changed in version 3.8: Default value of max_workers is changed to min(32, os.cpu_count() + 4).
+- Max workers should be double the number of active tasks, but the default value is calculated using this approach of Python document: "Changed in version 3.8: Default value of max_workers is changed to min(32, os.cpu_count() + 4).
 This default value reserves at least 5 workers for I/O-bound tasks.
 It utilizes at most 32 CPU cores for CPU-bound tasks which release the GIL.
-And it avoids implicitly using very large resources on many-core machines.
+And it avoids implicitly using very large resources on many-core machines."

 > [!IMPORTANT]
 > The more values you choose for items, the more resources your system will consume and may potentially freeze your computer.